LudoBermejo/dev.ludobermejo.es/_posts/2016-04-16-Destructuring.markdown

     let redDragonPowers =
     {
-        'BreathWeapon': 'A red dragon has one type of breath weapon, a cone of fire.', 'LocateObject': 'A juvenile or older red dragon can use this ability as the spell of the same name, once per day per age category.', 'SpellLikeAbilities': '3/day suggestion (old or older); 1/day find the path (ancient or older), discern location (great wyrm).', 'Skills': 'Appraise, Bluff, and Jump are considered class skills for red dragons.'
+        'BreathWeapon': 'A red dragon has one type of breath weapon, a cone of fire.', 'LocateObject': 'A juvenile or older red dragon can use this ability ' + 'as the spell of the same name, once per day per age category.', 'SpellLikeAbilities': '3/day—suggestion (old or older); 1/day—find the ' + 'path (ancient or older), discern location (great wyrm).', 'Skills': 'Appraise, Bluff, and Jump are considered class skills for red dragons.'
     }

-    let { BreathWeapon: principalWeapon , SpellLikeAbilities: customPowers } = redDragonPowers;
+    let { BreathWeapon: principalWeapon ,
+            SpellLikeAbilities: customPowers } = redDragonPowers;

     console.log(`The breath weapon description is ${principalWeapon}`);
     console.log(`The skills are ${customPowers}`);

 This will return:

-    The breath weapon description is A red dragon has one type of breath weapon, a cone of fire.
+    The breath weapon description is
+        A red dragon has one type of breath weapon, a cone of fire.
     The skills are 3/day suggestion (old or older); 1/day find the path (ancient or older), discern location (great wyrm).

 And now, I show you one problem you maybe could have.
 Let's check this code:

     let redDragonPowers =
     {
-        'BreathWeapon': 'A red dragon has one type of breath weapon, a cone of fire.', 'LocateObject': 'A juvenile or older red dragon can use this ability as the spell of the same name, once per day per age category.', 'SpellLikeAbilities': '3/day suggestion (old or older); 1/day find the path (ancient or older), discern location (great wyrm).', 'Skills': 'Appraise, Bluff, and Jump are considered class skills for red dragons.'
+        'BreathWeapon': 'A red dragon has one type of breath weapon, a cone of fire.', 'LocateObject': 'A juvenile or older red dragon can use this ability ' + 'as the spell of the same name, once per day per age category.', 'SpellLikeAbilities': '3/day—suggestion (old or older); 1/day—find the ' + 'path (ancient or older), discern location (great wyrm).', 'Skills': 'Appraise, Bluff, and Jump are considered class skills for red dragons.'
     }

     let principalWeapon, customPowers;

-    { BreathWeapon: principalWeapon , SpellLikeAbilities: customPowers } = redDragonPowers;
+    { BreathWeapon: principalWeapon ,
+      SpellLikeAbilities: customPowers } = redDragonPowers;

     console.log(`The breath weapon description is ${principalWeapon}`);
     console.log(`The skills are ${customPowers}`);